Philippines, Malaysia put Uber-Grab deal under anti-competition scrutiny

 Johannes Bernabe, PCC commissioner, told Reuters that Manila is processing at least three applications for ride-sharing services.
 It also caps the number of ride-sharing vehicles to 65,000 across all brands and reviews them every three months.

-Grab, which operates in 195 cities in eight Southeast Asian countries, didn't have immediate comment.
+"This is a normal regulatory step in a deal of this size as part of Grab's overall strategy to cooperate with interested regulators," said Grab, which operates in 195 cities in eight Southeast Asian countries.

+"We believe that the acquisition will add to, among others, the vibrant and competitive ride-hailing, delivery and transportation spaces, and does not lessen competition," it said.

-(Reporting by Neil Jerome Morales and Joseph Sipalan; Writing by Miyoung Kim; Editing by Stephen Coates and Muralikumar Anantharaman)
+(Reporting by Neil Jerome Morales and Joseph Sipalan; Additional reporting by Aradhana Aravindan; Writing by Miyoung Kim; Editing by Muralikumar Anantharaman and Stephen Coates)